Forage Wanders

 Includes handout with common plants for your future reference

-Bush foods are super delicious, nutritious and medicinal.
-They can be easily incorporated into your life, in snacks, salads, cooking, teas and much more.
+Australian Bush foods are super delicious, nutritious and medicinal.
+They can be easily incorporated into your diet, in snacks, salads, cooking, teas and much more.
+Once established, natives will grow themselves, requiring no watering or fertiliser.
+They attract native wildlife, creating vital habitat for birds, insects and pollinators.

 -